bhargav23/EIP4-Assignment-Session-1/README.md

 A Kernel is a multidimetional array, which consist of parameters that are used by the learning algorithms to extrct the features of an image.

 ## Epochs
-Training the model with entire training data once is called as epoch
+Training the model with entire training data once is called as epoch.

 ## 1x1 Convolution
+The 1x1 convolution is used to extract the important features an reduces the dimensionality.

 ## 3x3 Convolution

 ## Feature Maps